TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 • Current Total: 48.5

-Seahawks' Offense: Sammy D Is Feeling It!
+Seahawks Offense: Sammy D Is Feeling It!

 JSN was then held out for much of the game as he took a hard hit over the middle, and Darnold attempted only a handful of passes for the rest of the game.
 I don't anticipate this game going anything like that one last week when the Cardinals were clearly overmatched in every aspect of the game.

-Seattle will need to play its best game of the season to beat this juggernaut Rams team, and they'll likely have to score 25 to 30 points on offense to get that win.
-The Rams have the eighth-ranked pass defense, so it will be strength on strength here, but L.A. also has the fifth-ranked run defense and will likely force the Seahawks to have to throw the football in order to move the chains.
+Seattle will need to play its best game of the season to beat this juggernaut Rams team, and it'll likely have to score 25 to 30 points on offense to get that win.
+The Rams have the eighth-ranked pass defense, so it will be strength on strength here, but L.A. also has the fifth-ranked run defense and will likely force the Seahawks to have to throw the football to move the chains.

 Darnold has been awesome this season and has flourished in Klint Kubiak's play-action-heavy system.
 He'll likely fly under the radar again this week in terms of rostership with QBs on both the high end and low end of the salary scale soaking up more rostership.